This Vegan Manicotti with Tofu Ricotta and Roasted Red Pepper is rich and comforting. It's simple to make, yet so delicious!

 How to Make Vegan Manicotti

-First, you make tofu ricotta by mixing firm tofu, nutritional yeast, basil, lemon juice, olive oil, and salt and pepper.
+First, make tofu ricotta by mixing firm tofu, nutritional yeast, basil, lemon juice, olive oil, and salt and pepper in a food processor.
 This can be made the day before.

 Roast a red pepper by cutting it in half, laying it on a parchment lined baking sheet, and drizzle olive oil on top.
 Roast in the oven until charred.